-Music on hold Specify a pre-ring MOH class here. class NOTE : Ringtone files for custom MOH should be placed under /porta_var/psmsc/custom- files/prompts/moh/OPTION_VALUE/ (e.g. for the MOH class "my-ringtone" the path will be /porta_var/psmsc/custom-files/prompts/moh/my-ringtone/).
-Time 71 1 7 7 8 77 announcement Announce When a user inputs the destination, IVR announces Time the maximum call duration allowed for this destination and then connects the call.
-Use It is possible to use different tariffs for the Announcement announcement of the maximum call duration Tariff allowed and the rate for this call.
-The first (transparent) tariff should be associated with the "ANNOUNCE+DNIS" access code in the product's Usage charges list.
-The second tariff should be associated with an actual access code.
-Thus, the user hears the time announced according to the first tariff, while the call is actually authorized and rated according to the second tariff.
-Seconds This option defines the way the seconds portion of rounding mode "available time" is announced to a customer: none - there is no rounding, so the time is announced including seconds, e.g. "Five minutes and 49 seconds." up - the time is rounded up to the nearest minute, so 5:49 will be announced as "Six minutes."
-Application specific Check When this option is enabled, the prepaid card associated application checks that the account has specified an number associated number.
-If it has, the call is then redirected to that number.
+a a i

+Confirm by If this option is enabled, the IVR suggests

+pound confirmation of multi-digit input by pressing the '#'

+• kev

+Default prompt The maximum number of seconds the system write

+Default prompt The maximum number of seconds the system waits

+timeout, sec until a user dials a key before playing a prompt.
+By

+default: 3.

+Music on hold Specify a pre-ring MOH class here.

+class 1 7 1 0

+Ciuss NOTE: Pingtone files for custom MOH should be placed

+under

+Inorta var/nemec/custom-

+files/prompts/mob/OPTION_VALUE/

+(e.g. for the MOH class "my-ringtone" the path will

+be /porta_var/psmsc/custom-

+files/prompts/moh/my-ringtone/).

+Time

+announcement

+Amouncement When a user inputs the destination IVD approximate

+Announce when a user inputs the destination, IVK announces

+Time the maximum call duration allowed for this

+destination and then connects the call.

+Use It is possible to use different tariffs for the

+Announcement announcement of the maximum call duration

+Towiff allowed and the rate for this call

+1 allii anowed and the rate for this can.

+The first (transparent) tariff should be associated

+with the "ANNOUNCE+DNIS" access code in the

+product's Usage charges list.

+The second tariff should be associated with an actual

+access code

+Thus, the user beers the time appounded according

+to the first tariff, while the call is actually authorized

+and rated according to the second tariff.

+Seconds This option defines the way the seconds portion of

+rounding mode "available time" is announced to a customer:

+• none - there is no rounding, so the time is

+appound including seconds of "Eive

+minutes and 49 seconds."

+• up - the time is rounded up to the nearest

+minute, so 5:49 will be announced as "Six

+minutes."

+Application

+application

+specific

+Check When this option is enabled, the prepaid card

+associated application checks that the account has specified an

+number associated number.
+If it has, the call is then

+redirected to that number.
 For example, an end user does not want to dial a callee's number every time he makes a call.
 Having the option already configured, the callee's number is then automatically dialed by the system, thereby avoiding manual dialing via phone touchpad.
 This field can also be used in other scenarios, e.g. together with the Use ANI and auth code feature.
-Maximum dial attempts Maximum number of dial attempts within one session.
+Maximum dial Maximum number of dial attempts within one attempts session.
 By default: 3.
 Self-care menu Self-care menu Enables the menu with additional options such as making a call using another prepaid card or the balance top-up.
 User can enter this menu by pressing the # key.
 Announce self- If this option is enabled, the IVR will allow the user care menu to enter the self-care menu by pressing the # key.
 Allow ANI Selecting this option allows end users to disassociate deregistration ANI numbers from their prepaid cards through the self-care menu.
 When users next make a call, they are authenticated by PIN.
 Account top up Selecting this option allows end users to top up their account balances by using vouchers on the self-care menu.
 The feature is enabled by default.
 Minimum Minimum length of a voucher number.
 Voucher By default: 11 characters.
-Length · Maximum Maximum length of a voucher number.
+Length Maximum Maximum length of a voucher number.
 Voucher By default: 11 characters.
 Length Announce If enabled, the IVR will announce the current Balance balance for the user before prompting for the phone number he wishes to reach.